ShaoPengyang/ESR-CD/README.md

-### Breaking Sparsity Barrier between Students and Concepts for Cognitive Diagnosis Models in Intelligent Education
+### This repo includes the codes for the TKDD submission: Breaking Sparsity Barrier between Students and Concepts for Cognitive Diagnosis Models in Intelligent Education

-This repo includes the codes for the TKDD submission.

 Our environment:
 ```